fbpx Skip to the content

 Playgrounds

-Peachwood Neighborhood Park features a playground, multi-use field, an exercise station, and two tennis courts.
+Peachwood Neighborhood Park features a playground, multi-use field, an exercise station, pickleball striping on one of the two tennis courts.
 The picnic area includes an open shelter.

 History: A Self-sufficient Women’s Commune (1903-1946)